-If you're looking for a night of laughs, hiring a comedian for your event is the way to go!
-According to Rick Lewis (Scottsdale, AZ), comedy is a bonding experience.
-"Comedy is the most painless team building exercise there is."
-A comedian can offer a great way to break the ice, lighten spirits and get guests talking at an event.
+If you're looking for a night of laughs at your next event, then there’s nothing more for you to do than hire a comedian!
+A comedian can offer a great way to break the ice, lighten spirits, provide entertainment, and get guests talking at an event.

 Discuss the Material

 The most important part of a comedian's act is of course the material!
 This is also the most important factor to consider before you hire a comedian.
 When you find a performer you are interested in, make sure you discuss their material at length.

 Talk about topics or people to avoid mentioning and whether swearing is permitted.
 Describing things about the audience, such as age or careers, can help give the comedian a good idea of what jokes to include and what to leave out.
 If you have a good idea of your guests' likes and dislikes, you can even suggest subjects or people to help your comedian create personalized material.